open-telemetry/oteps/text/0066-separate-context-propagation.md

 ## Context API

-Aspects access data in-process using a shared context object.
-Each aspect uses its own namespaced set of keys in the context, containing all of the data for that cross-cutting concern.
+Cross-cutting concerns access data in-process using the same, shared context object.
+Each concern uses its own namespaced set of keys in the context, containing all of the data for that cross-cutting concern.

 **SetValue(context, key, value) -> context**
-To record the local state of an aspect, the Context API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.
+To record the local state of a cross-cutting concern, the Context API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.

 **GetValue(context, key) -> value**
-To access the local state of an aspect, the Context API provides a function which takes a context and a key as input, and returns a value.
+To access the local state of an concern, the Context API provides a function which takes a context and a key as input, and returns a value.

 ### Optional: Automated Context Management